neomutt/neomutt.github.io/README.md

   https://www.neomutt.org/

-If you want to contribute, please see our [Getting Started Guide](neomutt.org/dev/getting-started)
+If you want to contribute, please see our [Newbie tutorial](https://www.neomutt.org/dev/newbie-tutorial)